Here’s What You Need To Know About What's Happening In Germany Right Now

 Could Lindner change his mind?

 He could indeed change his mind and return to the negotiating table.
 However, Lindner’s words on Sunday didn’t sound like those of a man prepared to do a U-turn.
-The leaders of the CDU, CSU, and the Greens have all blamed the FDP for the failed talks, so things do not look good.
+The leaders of the CDU, the CSU, and the Greens have all blamed the FDP for the failed talks, so things do not look good.

 What about the Social Democrats – could they change their minds?